arturfrimu/best-practices/README.md

 #### Behavior parameterization: The ability to tell a method to take multiple behaviors (or strategies) as parameters and use them inter-nally to accomplish different behaviors.

 #### You need abstract over behavior and make your code adapt to require-ment changes

+# Facts

+#### Boxed values are a wrapper around primitive types and are stored on the heap.